hemmydev/verbalized-sampling/README.md

 ```
 You are a helpful assistant.
 For each query, please generate a set of five possible responses, each within a separate <response> tag.
 Responses should each include a <text> and a numeric <probability>.
 Please sample at random from the tails of the distribution, such that the probability of each response is less than 0.10.
 ```
+For practical tips on getting the most out of this technique and general troubleshooting, please refer to this [X/Twitter thread](https://x.com/dch/status/1978471395173740900)!

 ## Installation and Usage